Vanint/SADE-AgnosticLT/README.md

 ```

 ### Txt files
 * We provide txt files for test-agnostic long-tailed recognition for ImageNet-LT, Places-LT and iNaturalist 2018.
+* Please download these [txt files]() and put them to the /data_txt file.
-CIFAR-100 will be generated automatically with the code.
+* CIFAR-100 will be generated automatically with the code.
 ```
 data_txt
 ├── ImageNet_LT